 Disney Princess Breakfast Adventures Reviews

-It’s been several weeks since Disney Princess Breakfast Adventures opened and we’re still getting very mixed reviews in my Disneyland with Kids Facebook group.
+It’s been a few since Disney Princess Breakfast Adventures opened and we’re still getting very mixed reviews in my Disneyland with Kids Facebook group.
 These reviews are what led me to try it out for myself.
 I wanted to address some points of concern and see if this Disneyland upgrade is worth the money.

 Reader Amy Hart who attended on April 5, 2019, had this to say about her experience: